gini/gini-vision-lib-android/README.md

 To allow usage even if you aren't using the Android Support Library, we have been providing a Standard and a Compat version of Fragments in previous versions.
-We still provide them for backwards compatibility, but for new Fragments we add we will only provide versions using the Android Support Library.
+We still provide them for backwards compatibility, but for new Fragments we will only provide versions using the Android Support Library.

 Example